 Every ingredient with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️

 - Line a colander with butter muslin or a large coffee filter and place it in a bowl so the whey can drain below it.
-Gently ladle the cheese curd into cloth.
+Gently ladle the cheese curd into the cloth/coffee filter.
 Cover with plastic wrap.

 - Remove your Chevre goat cheese from the bowl and you can roll it in herbs or lemon or orange zest.
 Place in the refrigerator in a covered container where it should last at least a week.